 Brewers who are just starting out may consider self-distribution: while this is not allowed in every state, it enables the brewer to cut out the distribution middleman and sell beer directly to their local areas.
 In doing so, breadth of distribution will be limited, however reduced overhead means operational costs and beer costs can be lowered.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your microbrewery is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your microbrewery is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements